 With my 22-year-old son coming home, I planned to close the book on these pointless encounters.
-But I had not really lived with Hayes since he graduated from high school in 2006, and that was an hardly an idyllic time.
-We were in a farmhouse in a boring part of Pennsylvania, my marriage to his stepfather was loudly and appallingly falling apart, and as any teenager would, Hayes judged me for the mess I gotten myself into.
+But I had not really lived with Hayes since he graduated from high school in 2006, and that was a hardly an idyllic time.
+We were in a farmhouse in a boring part of Pennsylvania, my marriage to his stepfather was loudly and appallingly falling apart and, as any teenager would, Hayes judged me for the mess I’d gotten myself into.
 HE certainly would not make mistakes like that because HE was a much more sensible person than his crazy mother.
 Just as I had once figured out who I wanted to be by trying to be nothing like my mother, he had formed his identity in opposition to mine.
 Here is the simple version:

 My mother: Golfing, bridge-playing, stock-market-investing Yankees fan.

 If he looked down on me as an old hippie with weird friends, I had beefs about him as well.
 Most of them stemmed from what appeared to be his genuine belief that he could be in any number of places at once and that all routine travel occurred at the speed of light.
 This is why, for example, he was in Atlantic City with my car when I landed at BWI expecting him to pick me up.
 Ask his friends, ask his ex-girlfriend — we had all suffered.
 His charm usually got him out of any fixes he got himself into, or at least his charm and a bunch of sweet-smelling white lies.